Cutting Edge

 Upgrades

 If you would like to upgrade your room, please look at the hotel’s website and then contact us with your request.
-Do not contact the hotel directly.

 Joining instructions